-There are several different models of Schwinn bike trailers, with the two most common being the Schwinn Echo and the Schwinn Trailblazer.
+There are several different models of Schwinn bike trailers, with the two of the most common being the Schwinn Echo and the Schwinn Trailblazer.
 We’ll discuss both, and help you understand their differences, as well as if you should upgrade to the more expensive Trailblazer, or just stick to the more basic Echo.